“Rayne perfects the craft of deftly chosen details, simmering suspense and chilling surprises, all woven into a quiet

 Todos os casinos online portugueses que recomendamos oferecem um ambiente de jogo seguro e protegido, bem como uma vasta gama de opções bancárias e bónus e promoções atractivas.
 Assim, quer esteja à procura de um novo local para jogar os seus jogos de casino online favoritos ou simplesmente atrás dos melhores bónus, a nossa lista de casinos online portugueses tem a certeza de ter algo para si.

 Sarah Rayne is the author of a number of acclaimed psychological thrillers, mysteries, and haunted house books.

-Death Notes, the first of the psychological mystery thrillers featuring the music historian and professional researcher, Phineas Fox, was published in 2016.
-There are now five books in the series:
+The popular Phineas Fox series, first published in 2016, featuring the music historian and professional researcher, Phineas Fox.
+There are six in the series:

 Death Notes (2016)